stephencwelch/Neural-Networks-For-Audio-Processing/Getting Started.md

 <code>ipython notebook --pylab inline</code>

-The pylab automatically imports useful things like scipy, numpy, matplotlib.
+The pylab option automatically imports useful things like scipy, numpy, matplotlib.
 The inline command makes the plots inline with the notebook, as opposed to popping them out.

 ##Working with audio
 A great audio tool for python is [scikits.audiolab](https://pypi.python.org/pypi/scikits.audiolab/).
 You can install scikits audiolab with pip: